Gregory Burns: Biography

 Gregory Burns was born in Washington, D.C. in 1957.
-His father, Robert J. Burns, served in the diplomatic corps, and as a result he spent 10 years of his childhood abroad.
+His father, Robert L. Burns, served in the diplomatic corps, and as a result he spent 10 years of his childhood abroad.
 He contracted polio in Jerusalem in 1958, which left him paralyzed from the waist down.
 At age three, he took to the water to learn to swim.
 At age six, he began painting lessons while living in Paris.
 His early schooling took place in France, Germany, Maryland, and the Netherlands.
 He earned a Bachelor of Arts in Communication Studies with a minor in Fine Art from the University of California, Santa Barbara (1976-1980), and a Master in Painting (MFA) in 1999 from the Royal Melbourne Institute of Technology, Australia.

 As a competitive swimmer, Burns represented the USA in the 1992 (Barcelona), 1996 (Atlanta), and 2000 (Sydney) Paralympic Games, winning two gold medals, two silver medals, and one bronze medal.
 He set 5 world records in Paralympic swimming and numerous national records.
 Retiring from the Paralympics in 2004, he transitioned into endurance sporting events; Burns completed the 2006 Korea IronMan race and the Singapore Half-IronMan races in 2007, 2010, 2011, and 2012.
 Burns is also an avid scuba diver, surfer, hiker, hand cyclist and sit-down snow skier.

 As a contemporary artist, Burns has been described as an abstract impressionist.
 Burns conducted postgraduate studies at (1) Cabrillo College, near Santa Cruz, California, studying commercial and fine art (1982-1984), (2) Chung Da University/National Chengchi University, Taipei, Taiwan, studying Chinese painting & calligraphy and history (in Mandarin; 1984-1985), and (3) Royal Melbourne Institute of Technology, Melbourne, Australia, earning a Master of Fine Art in Painting (1998-1999).
 His paintings have been shown in 80 solo exhibitions plus dozens of group exhibitions in 15 countries.
 Burns has conducted 40 Artist-in-Residence programs around the globe.
 He is the recipient of the United States Sports Academy’s 2016 Sport Artist of the Year award (painter).

 As a philanthropist, since 1984, Burns has supported numerous disadvantaged children’s groups and communities throughout Asia and the USA.
-For several years, the US Embassy sent Burns deep into the fabric of China, Mongolia and Singapore as a Cultural Ambassador to share his uplifting message with thousands of locals.
-In the spirit of Robin Hood, Burns has endeavored to inspire people with disabilities and children who have experienced trauma or poverty to rise above their limitations.
-During a charity auction in Beijing, one of Burns' paintings sold for USD $90,000 which was used to build a school in rural China.
+For several years, the US Embassy sent Burns deep into China, Mongolia and Singapore as a Cultural Ambassador to share his message with thousands of locals.
+Burns has endeavored to inspire people with disabilities and children who have experienced trauma or poverty to rise above their limitations.

 As an author, Burns has published three books: Painted Journey (2005) and The Art of Mindfulness (2014) in English, and Color Your Life (2008) in Mandarin.

-As a motivational speaker, Burns' topics include the following: